MileHacker Logo

 Kondratyevsky Market

-A large market where it's possible to locate fresh fruits and vegetables, meats, fish, and local delicacies.
+A large market where you can locate fresh fruits and vegetables, meats, fish, and local delicacies.
 It an authentic market experience.

 Open for daily local business.